-The Engineer or his/her authorized representative may inspect, at its source, any specified material or assembly to be used in the work.
-Manufacturing plants may be inspected from time to time for the purpose of determining compliance with specified manufacturing methods or materials to be used in the work and to obtain samples required for his/her acceptance of the material or assembly.
+60-04 Plant inspection.
+The RPR or their authorized representative may inspect, at its source, any specified material or assembly to be used in the work.
+Manufacturing plants may be inspected from time to time for the purpose of determining compliance with specified manufacturing methods or materials to be used in the work and to obtain samples required for acceptance of the material or assembly.

-Should the Engineer conduct plant inspections, the following conditions shall exist:
+Should the RPR conduct plant inspections, the following conditions shall exist:

 - a.
-The Engineer shall have the cooperation and assistance of the Contractor and the producer with whom he has contracted for materials. - b.
-The Engineer shall have full entry at all reasonable times to such parts of the plant that concern the manufacture or production of the materials being furnished. - c.
-If required by the Engineer, the Contractor shall arrange for adequate office or working space that may be reasonably needed for conducting plant inspections.
-Office or working space should be conveniently located with respect to the plant.
+The RPR shall have the cooperation and assistance of the Contractor and the producer with whom the Contractor has contracted for materials. - b.
+The RPR shall have full entry at all reasonable times to such parts of the plant that concern the manufacture or production of the materials being furnished. - c.
+If required by the RPR, the Contractor shall arrange for adequate office or working space that may be reasonably needed for conducting plant inspections.
+Place office or working space in a convenient location with respect to the plant.

-It is understood and agreed that the owner shall have the right to retest any material which has been tested and approved at the source of supply after it has been delivered to the site.
-The Engineer shall have the right to reject only material which, when retested, does not meet the requirements of the contract, plans, or specifications.
+It is understood and agreed that the Owner shall have the right to retest any material that has been tested and approved at the source of supply after it has been delivered to the site.
+The RPR shall have the right to reject only material which, when retested, does not meet the requirements of the contract, plans, or specifications.